EyasuTeshome/shifttracker/interview-prep/selecting-projects-and-other-achievements-for-the-accomplishments-section.md

 ![images/LI9.png](images/LI9.png)

-### **Should you include other blocks in the Accomplishments section?**
+### **Should you include other blocks from the Additional section?**

 Sure!
-LinkedIn offers several types of blocks that can be added to Accomplishments, including sections for publications, honors & awards, and languages. **We encourage you to add any other sections that may be relevant to you,** but keep in mind that you are meant to showcase **the best** of your accomplishments; adding a company award is much more valuable than adding an award from high school.
+LinkedIn offers several types of blocks that can be added to your profile, including sections for publications, honors & awards, and languages. **We encourage you to add any other sections that may be relevant to you,** but keep in mind that you are meant to showcase **the best** of your accomplishments; adding a company award is much more valuable than adding an award from high school.

-Two more things to keep in mind with the Accomplishments section:
+Two more things to keep in mind:

 - **Don't** add test scores **unless** 1) you are a recent college graduate **AND** your test scores are extremely high (at least in the 90th percentile).
 If you do add test scores, make sure to include the percentile in the Description box (for example, *Title: GRE Verbal, Score: 167, Description: Scored in the 98th percentile*).
 - Within the next 1-2 weeks, you'll be writing a **development-focused Article** as part of the Microverse curriculum.
 Set a reminder for one month from now: once you've completed that article, come back and add it to the Publication section of Accomplishments.